UHDanke/gd_docs/docs/triggers/items/item_edit.md

 NAN cannot be assigned to items and it will be replaced by an integer value - on PC it is replaced by -2^31 while on mobile it is replaced by 0.

-NAN can be assigned to timers, but this will make the timer unusable - all operations including NAN have NAN asa result and all comparison operations including NAN return false.
+NAN can be assigned to timers, but this will make the timer unusable - all operations including NAN have NAN as a result and all comparisons with NAN return false.